ganeshsar/TalonInteractionZones/README.md

 ## Creating the Zones PDF
 For your reference these are the rules for when you're creating a custom interaction zone.
 Look at the example above for an intuitive understanding of how this works.
 Also, included in .../pdfparser/ is the .psd file which was used to export the default PDF for your use as a reference.
 1. Every interaction zone must have a unique colour (as long as the colour is a little bit different, its fine).
 2. All text (the configuration text) must be inside the appropriate unique colour.
+Alternatively you can just have placeholder text then manually write the configuration files.
 3. The background of the exported PDF must be pure white.
 3. All markings for zones must be pixel perfect.
 	1. This means that every pixel must be 100% the intended colour.
 Many image editing operations (rescaling, rotating, paint brushes etc.) will apply a little bit of blurring to the edges of your marks.
 This is currently not allowed.